TonyHC/Project-Management-Tool/README.md

   - When resetting your password, a user cannot use their previous password as their new password

 - Warning alert message appears for the following situations:
-  - No projects exists
+  - No projects exist
-  - No project tasks assoicated for a project
+  - No project tasks associated with a project
   - Attempting to access a project that doesn't exist

 - An error alert message appears if a user attempts to access a project belonging to another user